 Many coconut macaroons are dipped in melted chocolate, and you certainly could do that with these.
 They are firm enough to dip and hold together really well.
 We didn't dip ours because it was an extra step, and Allie was proud that she had done them all by herself.

-To dip in chocolate, all you have to do is melt 2 cups of chocolate chips with ¼ cup heavy cream in a microwave safe bowl, 30 seconds at a time.
+To dip in chocolate, make a batch of chocolate ganache and dip the macaroons while the ganache is hot. .
 Heat the chips for 30 seconds, stir.
 Heat for another 30 seconds.
 It's necessary to do it in small time increments so that the chocolate doesn't burn.